Decoding street network morphologies and their correlation to travel mode choice: Introduction

 \section{Introduction}

 The physical structure of cities exerts a determining influence on the daily lives of their inhabitants, shaping the way they move, access services, and participate in urban dynamics.
-In this context, urban morphology stands as a crucial factor in the organization of mobility.
+In this context, urban morphology stands as a crucial factor in the organization of mobility, an aspect increasingly relevant in global debates on walkability, transit-oriented development, and the 15-minute city paradigm.
 This morphology not only defines the accessibility and connectivity of a territory but also conditions the modal share of trips and, consequently, equitable access to the city's work, educational, and social opportunities \citep{intro1}.

 Historically, urban and transport policies have tended to address mobility from a predominantly functionalist perspective, focused on the operational efficiency of transport systems.
 However, this approach has often underestimated how urban design can either foster or restrict certain modes of travel.
-Faced with pressing contemporary challenges such as vehicular congestion, spatial fragmentation, inequity in access, and the environmental impact of transport, understanding the relationship between urban morphology and mobility is crucial.
-Prior studies have demonstrated that some urban forms promote active travel and public transit, whereas others foster car dependency \citep{intro2}.
+While previous research has demonstrated that some urban forms promote active travel and public transit, whereas others foster car dependency \citep{intro2}, much less attention has been paid to how localized street network subpatterns shape travel behavior.
+This represents a critical gap in understanding how urban form influences equity and sustainability in mobility.
+Recent works have increasingly employed deep learning and graph embeddings to characterize urban street morphology (e.g., \cite{boeing_modeling_2024,machine_learning_for_streets_patterns, chen_classification_2021}), yet few have systematically linked these morphological clusters to behavioral outcomes such as travel mode choice.
+Our contribution bridges this methodological and empirical gap.

-In this context, the present study contributes to understanding how the morphological configuration of street networks influences urban mobility patterns.
-It examines the structural attributes of road systems as captured by topological and spatial indicators \citep{Indicadores_perspectiva_general, cardillo2006}, and explores the extent to which variations in network form are associated with differences in modal share across U.S. cities, providing empirical insights that may support more integrated approaches to urban and transport planning.
-Through a comparative approach, it aims to provide empirical evidence that can guide the design of more integrated urban and transport planning policies, in order to promote more equitable, sustainable, and efficient mobility systems.
+In this context, the present study examines how the morphological configuration of street networks influences urban mobility patterns.
+It analyzes the structural attributes of road systems as captured by topological and spatial indicators \citep{Indicadores_perspectiva_general, cardillo2006}, and specifically investigates the explanatory power of subpatterns within larger networks.
+The central research question is: to what extent do variations in local street network subpatterns explain differences in travel mode choice, beyond socioeconomic and land-use factors?
+Through a comparative approach across U.S. cities, the study provides empirical evidence that can inform more integrated urban and transport planning policies aimed at promoting more equitable, sustainable, and efficient mobility systems.